 A tincture is a liquid — usually an oil or an alcohol base — which has been infused with CBD oil.
-Tinctures are used sublingually, meaning under the tongue.
-When delivered via this method, the CBD in the tincture can be absorbed directly into the bloodstream via the veins and capillaries in the tissues in your mouth.
+CBD oil tinctures are taken by mouth.
+When taken using this method, the CBD in the tincture can be absorbed pretty easily.

-A factor that can be influenced by all of the above is the number of cannabinoid receptors in the body, how they are expressed, and the ability of the body to produce endocannabinoids.
+A factor that can be influenced by all of the above is the number of cannabinoid receptors in the body, how they are expressed and the ability of the body to produce endocannabinoids.
 An individual who expresses more receptors or produces fewer endocannabinoids may be more sensitive to CBD than someone with an abundance of endocannabinoids or a lack of receptors.